 Students enrolled in the Program are automatically covered and do not need to enroll for professional liability coverage.
 Students are expected to immediately report any incident related to or arising out of a Professional Service or Professional Internship Program to the PT DC and/or DCE who in turn will report the incident to Alvernia University's insurance carrier.
-The policy covers any actual or alleged wrongful act in the performance or failure of performance of any professional service or while performing services in a professional internship program.
-Professional services are activities that may only be legally performed by a person holding a professional license, regardless of whether the person is licensed or not; and, whether the person is an employee, uncompensated volunteer or independent contractor of Alvernia - as long as they are acting within the scope of his or her duties assigned by the Included Entity (i.e. Alvernia or internship site).
+The policy covers any actual or alleged wrongful act in the performance or failure of performance of any professional services are activities that may only be legally performed by a person holding a professional license, regardless of whether the person is licensed or not; and, whether the person is an employee, uncompensated volunteer or independent contractor of Alvernia - as long as they are acting within the scope of his or her duties assigned by the Included Entity (i.e. Alvernia or internship site).
 It does not include any activity for which an employee is compensated by any party other than an Alvernia or internship site.